epiverse-trace/tutorials-middle/learners/reference.md

 : The state variables in a model represented by [ordinary differential equations](#ordinary) are the disease states that individuals can be in e.g. if individuals can be susceptible, infectious or recovered the state variables are $S$, $I$ and $R$.
 There is an ordinary differential equation for each state variable.

 [Serial interval]{#serialinterval}
 : The time delay between the onset of symptoms between a primary case and a secondary case.
+This can be negative when pre-symptomatic infection occurs.
+Most commonly, the serial interval distribution of an infection is used to estimate the [generation time](#generationtime) distribution ([(Cori et al., 2017)](https://royalsocietypublishing.org/doi/10.1098/rstb.2016.0371)).
-The serial interval is related to the [incubation period](#incubation), as described in Figure 2 at [Nishiura et al. (2020)](https://www.ijidonline.com/article/S1201-9712(20)30119-3/fulltext).
+The relationship between the serial interval and the [incubation period](#incubation) helps to define the type of infection transmission (symptomatic or pre-symptomatic).
+This is shown in Figure 2 at [Nishiura et al. (2020)](https://www.ijidonline.com/article/S1201-9712(20)30119-3/fulltext).

 [Stochastic model]{#stochastic}
 : A model that includes some stochastic process resulting in variation in model simulations for the same initial conditions and parameter values.
 Examples include stochastic differential equations and branching process models.
 For more detail see [Allen (2017)](https://doi.org/10.1016/j.idm.2017.03.001).